 *We will no longer be screening for COVID-19 symptoms or doing temperature checks.

 One parent or responsible party will be allowed to come into the clinic with clients who are 17 years old and younger.
 Please do not bring guests or additional family members with you to in-person appointments as they will not be able to stay in the clinic during your appointment.

-We want you to know that we are screening the admin staff and clinicians for symptoms of COVID-19 daily and are asking that anyone with symptoms stay home.
+We want you to know that we are screening the admin staff and clinicians for symptoms of COVID-19 daily and ask that anyone with symptoms stay home.
 We continue to clean and disinfect high traffic areas (door handles, light switches, desktops, phones) hourly throughout the day.
-We are engaging in social distancing practices and engaging in good hygiene practices, such as appropriate hand washing.
+We are engaging in social distancing practices and good hygiene practices, such as appropriate hand washing.